Roswell Independent Schools

 Must know how to properly operate, or be willing to learn to operate, all multi-media equipment including current technology.

 Must be able to work within various degrees of noise, temperature, and air quality.
 Interruptions of work are routine.
 Flexibility and patience are required.
 Must be self-motivated and able to complete job assignments without direct supervision.
 After hours work may be required.
-May make site visits when needed and appropriate.
+May make site or home visits when needed and appropriate.
 Must be able to work under stressful conditions.

 Terms of Employment: